ChatPay-Go-Labs-Oficial/SmartPig_Stellar-37o/README.md

 ## Disclaimer

-## PigFi is currently a hackathon MVP running in a testnet environment.
-It is not a regulated production investment product and must not be used as financial advice.
-Any production release would require additional compliance, custody, risk, legal, security and infrastructure reviews.
+PigFi is an MVP on mainnet.
+It is not a regulated investment product in production and should not be used as financial advice.
+Any production launch will require additional compliance, custody, risk, legal, security, and infrastructure reviews.

-## Current project status

-This version represents the current state of the product for the hackathon submission.

-> **Evaluation branch note**
->
-> For this hackathon submission, we are using the `feat/build-mvp` branch because it contains the mock data and temporary behaviors needed to demonstrate the current MVP flow in a testnet environment.
->
-> This was done intentionally to avoid polluting the `main` branch with hackathon-specific mocks.
-The `main` branch remains the cleaner project baseline, while `feat/build-mvp` concentrates the demo, testing and validation adjustments required for this submission.

-...